 Recursive Canon: The show starts with the kids going on a D&D-themed ride at a theme park, suggesting the D&D games exist in their world.
 They are then sucked into the real world of Dungeons and Dragons.
 Incidentally, they don't seem to know anything about the D&D world, despite apparently having recognized the ride's theme.

 The Resolution Will Not Be Televised: The show was cancelled before the final episode was made.
 A script of it does exist and has been available from the writer's site.
 Ultimately the show was partly completed as the final episode was performed and released on the American DVD set as a radio play with Sheila's voice actress even reprising her role.

-Ret Canon: Cavaliers, acrobats, and barbarians were not classes in the original Dungeons & DragonsTabletop RPG; they appeared in the show first and were added to the game shortly afterwards in Unearthed Arcana. note The former two were dropped out of later versions of the game, but barbarians remain to this day.
+Ret Canon: Cavaliers, acrobats, and barbarians were not classes in the original Dungeons & DragonsTabletop RPG; they appeared in the show first and were added to the game shortly afterwards in Unearthed Arcana. note The former two were dropped out of later versions of the game, though cavaliers/knights have occasionally popped back in, but barbarians remain a standard class to this day.

 Also, what had been done to the good elements of Venger in his backstory, only revealed in the unproduced finale.

 Series Goal: Escape from The Realm and return to their own world.
 In the never-produced finale, the kids are offered a choice of either returning home or staying in The Realm to have more adventures.

 She-Fu: Diana the Acrobat, who is a medal-winning gymnastics practitioner in the real world.